 Simply put, Black Friday is not dead at all.
 The ecommerce landscape has changed tremendously this year and BFCM will now be part of a months-long holiday selling season.
 Those brands that will participate in BFCM will need to ensure their online channels are efficient and engaging for customers in order to be competitive.

 After all, the brands that will successfully navigate this turbulent time are those that have prioritized the customer experience (CX) and have made it their goal to deeply understand their customers, seamlessly blending the digital and physical, while maintaining social distancing guidelines in place.

 So, how can your business prepare for a successful holiday selling season?

 With Black Friday falling on 27th November this year and Cyber Monday following just after on 30th November, one key trend Shopify Plus is predicting is that most BFCM shopping will happen online.
 Along with the dramatic shift to digital, customers will be shopping earlier and seeking value over price.

 With more customers looking for value and quality as well as trying new brands, Merchants will need to take a flexible strategic approach to prepare for a different holiday shopping season.

-To help you get ready for this BFCM and holiday selling season, we’ve created a guide that covers everything from how to successfully navigate the complexities of peak selling seasons, questions your business must consider to identify the state of your business and integration processes now, useful strategies for Merchants to prepare for a post-COVID world, and more practical information.
+To help you get ready for this BFCM and holiday selling season, we’ve created a guide that covers everything from how to successfully navigate the complexities of peak selling seasons, to questions your business must consider to identify the state of your business and integration processes now, useful strategies for Merchants to prepare for a post-COVID world, and more practical information.